Sorry, you need to enable JavaScript to visit this website.

 Annual technical report: approx. 31 March 2022

 A project can run over multiple years.
 However, financial support must be reapplied for every year.
-For a multi-year project, the final financial report (see step 4 of the dossier) is due one month after the project ends (one year after the last decision letter was sent).
+For a multi-year project, the Final Financial Report (see step 4 of the dossier) is due one month after the project ends (one year after the last decision letter was sent).

 3. What if there is an award balance by the end of the project?